 BSc (Hons) Human Geography, University of Plymouth

 Edward’s main area of research concerns the politics and international relations of the Middle East and Central Asia, with a focus on contemporary Iranian politics and foreign policy.
-His current research explores the intersection of ideas and foreign policy, soft power, cultural diplomacy, and the role of identity in international relations.
-Other research interests include national identity and nationalism, political Islam, constructivist IR theory, ethnic and religious minority groups in the Middle East, and modern Iranian history.
+His current research explores the intersection of ideas and foreign policy, soft power, cultural and religious diplomacy, and the role of identity in international relations.
+Other research interests include national identity and nationalism, political Islam, constructivist IR theory, and modern Iranian history.